Call now for a FREE Consultation

 Is It My Fault If I Reverse Into Someone?

 If you reverse into another vehicle, you will usually be at fault, especially if the other vehicle was stationary at the time of the accident.
-If the other car is moving and the driver was speeding or not paying attention, fault may be shared between the two drivers.
+If the other car is moving and the driver is speeding or not paying attention, fault may be shared between the two drivers.
 If you are involved in an accident, it’s important to stop your vehicle and exchange details with any other parties involved.
-This will prevent a charge being brought against you for leaving the scene of an accident.
+This will prevent a charge from being brought against you for leaving the scene of an accident.

 Get Expert Legal Advice After A Hit And Run Accident